 Avtar Gill is a multitalented individual who has been living in Vancouver for the past 20 plus years.
 He is the founding member of several non-profit organizations that work to support the youth and less privileged individuals.
 Avtar is also a real estate agent and the CEO of an insurance brokerage in Surrey.
 Avtar’s passion for helping individuals keeps him motivated to continue his charity work.
 He is producer with Reema Anand Productions New Delhi.

 Datti Kaur is a Singaporean, born in Chennai (India) and raised in Singapore.
 Educated at the United World College of South East Asia, she is currently pursuing a bachelor’s degree in Fine Arts at the University of British Columbia.
 Inspired by history, religion, culture and politics, Datti Kaur explores and expresses social issues in her artworks through the use of vibrant colors in a variety of mediums.

 Hansjeet Duggal is a virtual/augmented reality& animation evangelist and an editor.
 His VR animated film Freiheit was selected for recognition in Annecy (the oldest and most competitive animation festival) in France.
 He recently got selected in American Cinema Editor’s Diversity Program and is being mentored by Oscar winning & nominated film makers His movie Jutti Kasoori which he edited was aired on PBS last November.
 He also produced a movie on field hockey star player Sardar Harbail Singh, and “Shades of Indigo” which is premiering at this year’s Sikhlens Arts and Films festival.
-He was also the editor on “The Cheez that Binds” and is a full-time editor for the Netflix series “Narcos”.
+He was also the editor on “The Cheez that Binds”.
 He also teaches in the Sikhlens Digital Voices Program which teaches filmmaking to students throughout the United States.